Alexander-Senko/magic-decorator/README.md

 - enables _double-splat_ operator: `**decorated`,
 - enumerating methods yield decorated items.

+## Testing decorators

+Testing a decorator is much like testing any other class.

+To test whether an object is decorated one can use `#decorated?` method.

+> [!NOTE]
+> A decorated object equals the original one (`object.decorated == object`).
+> Thus, any existing tests shouldn’t break when the objects being tested get decorated.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.